Commissioner McClure has served on the Board of Commissioners since 2008 and is the Commission President for 2018.

 As a Public Utility Commissioner, Paul’s accomplishments include expanding and updating water and electric services to Whatcom County industries.
 Paul has focused on resolving water related issues that allow a balance between stewardship of the valuable resource and support of quality economic growth.
 Currently, through the Whatcom watershed planning effort Paul is involved in and supports reaching positive solutions to supply water to farmers and residents of the North County while assuring water quality and sufficient quantity for salmon recovery efforts.
 (Term expires Dec.
 31, 2018.)

 Michael J. Murphy – District 3

-Commissioner Murphy was elected in 1998 and currently serves as Commission Secretary for 2017.
+Commissioner Murphy was elected in 1998 and currently serves as Commission Vice President for 2018.

 Murphy serves on the Washington Public Utility Districts Association’s Board of Directors and Commissioner Murphy is actively involved in the community as a volunteer firefighter and fire commissioner.
 He is also a member of the board of WhatComm 911 and Ferndale City Parks.